Homeopathic Products

 - the more diluted the substance, the more potent it is, which is known as the “law of infinitesimals.”

-Historically, homeopathic products have been identified through “provings,” in which substances are administered to healthy volunteers in concentrations that cause symptoms.
-Symptoms experienced by volunteers are recorded to indicate possible therapeutic uses for the substances.
+Historically, homeopathic products have been identified through “provings,” in which substances are administered to healthy individuals in concentrations that cause symptoms.
+Symptoms experienced by individuals are recorded to indicate possible therapeutic uses for the substances.
 In other words, if a substance causes a particular symptom, individuals experiencing that symptom would be treated with a diluted solution made from that substance.

-Products labeled as homeopathic can contain a wide range of substances, including ingredients derived from plants, healthy or diseased animal or human sources, minerals, and chemicals.
+Homeopathic products are labeled as containing a wide range of substances that are highly diluted.
+These substances can include ingredients derived from plants, healthy or diseased animal or human sources, minerals and chemicals.
+They can also include known poisons or toxins.
+Examples of these substances include:

 - The word “Homeopathic”